 Notes Receivable from Participants: Participant loans are classified as notes receivable from participants measured at the unpaid principal balance plus unpaid accrued interest.
-The Plan classifies all notes receivable from participants with no payments received for six (6) months as "in default".
+The Plan classifies all notes receivable from participants with no payments received for six (6) months as "in default."
 Defaulted notes receivable from participants are deemed distributed and recorded as benefits paid to the participants in the statement of changes in net assets available for benefits.

 Investment Valuation and Income Recognition: The Plan's investments are reported at estimated fair value.
 Where available, quoted market prices are used to value investments.
 Shares of registered investment companies are valued at the net asset value of shares held by the Plan at year-end.
 The Plan's interest in the common/collective trusts is valued at the net asset value based on information reported by the investment advisor/trustee using the audited financial statements.
-The net asset value, as provided by the investment advisor/trustee, is used as a practical expedient to estimate fair value, and is based on the estimated fair value of the underlying investments held by the fund less the estimated fair value of its liabilities.
+The net asset value, as provided by the fund less the estimated fair value of its liabilities.
 The common/collective trusts do not have a finite life, unfunded commitments or significant restriction on redemptions and participant transactions may occur daily.